chayoz/CovidStatistics/README.md

 - Visualization of the extracted data in the form of graphs.
 - Country preview on google maps with a short statistical summary.

-The covid-19 data for the examples below were taken from the herokuapp covi API.
+The covid-19 data for the examples below were taken from the herokuapp covid API.

 ## Screenshots